flyteorg/flytesnacks/cookbook/case_studies/house_price_prediction/README.rst

  - Orchestrates the machine learning pipeline
  - Can cache the output state between the steps (tasks as per Flyte)
  - Easier backtracking to the error source
- - Provides a Rich UI (if Flyte backend is enabled) to view and manage the pipeline
+ - Provides a Rich UI (if the Flyte backend is enabled) to view and manage the pipeline

 A typical house price prediction model isn’t dynamic, but a task has to be dynamic when multiple regions are involved.